TomboFry/rust-av/README.md

 Now, you've generated a frame of data!
 It should look something like this.
-You can see each horizontal pulse, followed by a vertical pulse at the end, at which a new frame starts.
+You can see each horizontal pulse, followed by a vertical pulse at the end, at which point a new frame starts.

 ![](./images/frame-example.png)

 ## Demonstrations

-In order to demonstrate wha converting the audio file back into a video signal looks like, I've used a small sample from [NASA's Perseverance Mars landing parachute deployment](https://www.youtube.com/watch?v=4czjS9h4Fpg) (approx. 10 seconds in - the video on the right-hand side).
+In order to demonstrate what converting the audio file back into a video signal looks like, I've used a small sample from [NASA's Perseverance Mars landing parachute deployment](https://www.youtube.com/watch?v=4czjS9h4Fpg) (approx. 10 seconds in - the video on the right-hand side).
 Of course, our frame size is